noamlevy81/NeMo-Guardrails/docs/user-guides/configuration-guide.md

 You can use any LLM provider that is supported by LangChain, e.g., `ai21`, `aleph_alpha`, `anthropic`, `anyscale`, `azure`, `cohere`, `huggingface_endpoint`, `huggingface_hub`, `openai`, `self_hosted`, `self_hosted_hugging_face`.
 Check out the LangChain official documentation for the full list.

-In addition to the above LangChain providers, connecting to [Nvidia NIMs](https://docs.nvidia.com/nim/index.html) is supported using `nvidia_ai_endpoints` for Nvidia hosted NIMs (accessible through an Nvidia AI Enterprise license) and `nim_self_hosted` for locally downloaded and hosted NIM containers.
+In addition to the above LangChain providers, connecting to [Nvidia NIMs](https://docs.nvidia.com/nim/index.html) is supported using the engine `nvidia_ai_endpoints` or synonymously `nim`, for both Nvidia hosted NIMs (accessible through an Nvidia AI Enterprise license) and for locally downloaded and self-hosted NIM containers.

 ```{note}
 To use any of the providers, you must install additional packages; when you first try to use a configuration with a new provider, you typically receive an error from LangChain that instructs which packages you should install.